 Espresso Glaze & Other Topping Options

 I couldn’t decide on a topping that would be legendary enough for these extraordinary rolls, but espresso glaze comes pretty close.
 The bitter espresso powder helps offset the sweet confectioners’ sugar and all the sweetness in the rolls themselves.
 It would taste divine on these no yeast cinnamon rolls too!

-Other topping options include salted caramel, vanilla icing, the maple icing from maple bacon doughnuts, or cream cheese icing from homemade cinnamon rolls.
+Other topping options include salted caramel, vanilla icing, the maple icing from maple bacon doughnuts, or cream cheese icing from homemade cinnamon rolls or raspberry sweet rolls.
 For something simple, a light dusting of confectioners’ sugar would be beautiful.
 Peanut butter frosting would be over-the-top and I’m certain all your sweet teeth would be satisfied for weeks.
 Ha!

 And, again, these rolls are RICH so you could easily skip the icing on top.